krishnakartik1/LSTM-footballMatchWinner/README.md

 ## Result

 This model proved to be better than the other models previously used to predict the winner of a football match.
-Detailed analysis is given in the [paper](Set_Paper.pdf).
+Detailed analysis is given in the [paper](Set_Paper.pdf) (under review).

 ## Libraries Required
 1. tensorflow